mtorrens/kaggle/doc/report.md

 #### Linear Discriminant Analysis
 We used the ‘lda’ function from the `MASS` package.
 At the time, we concluded it was not successful enough, and did not record a score.

-#### Ensembling methods
-We tried combination of models on Random Forest.
-We combined different randomForests on the same data, meaning having random forests trained on different sets of the data to vote on the final test labels.
-Then majority votes and weighted majority votes were applied to tell the final predicted label.
-Its final cross-validated score was more or less as good as the final model.
-The code can be found in `99_ensembleRF.R`.

 #### Others
 Quick investigations of packages offering Ordinal Logistic Regression, Stochastic Gradient Descent, and Logistic Regression, but did not prove sufficiently successful.